-Choose life jackets or Coast-Guard approved personal flotation devices (PFDs) carefully.
+Choose life jackets or Coast Guard approved personal flotation devices (PFDs) carefully.
 Must be Coast Guard-approved.
 Find approval on the label located on the inside back of the jacket.

 Ensure life jackets fit snugly.
 Check the "user weight" on the label to make sure a jacket is the right size for a child.
-If the label isn't readable, don't use the jacket-and don't use inflatable life jackets for youth or adults.
-Once you've found the right fit, fasten all clips, zippers, and straps, then pull up on the shoulder straps.
+If the label is not readable, do not use the jacket-and do not use inflatable life jackets for youth or adults.
+Once you have found the right fit, fasten all clips, zippers, and straps, then pull up on the shoulder straps.
 The jacket should be snug enough that the chin and earlobes cannot slip through.
-Tighten straps as necessary.
+Continuously tighten the harness straps if they become loose, they should fit snug.

 Be vigilant.
 Check to see that all life jackets are in serviceable condition: no broken clips, straps, or zippers.
-Make sure the life jackets aren't waterlogged or torn.
+Make sure the life jackets are not waterlogged or torn.

-Ensure each child and adult wears a life jacket at all times while on a recreational vessel, unless in an enclosed cabin.
-They must also wear one whenever a commercial vessel operator instructs them to do so.
+Ensure each child and adult wears a life jacket, always, while on a recreational vessel.
+They must also wear one whenever a commercial vessel operator instructs them to do so, even on the dock.